 Coronavirus Disease 2019 (COVID-19) is a respiratory infection caused by a novel (new) virus – Severe Acute Respiratory Syndrome coronavirus 2 (SARS-CoV-2).
-Information on transmission and the extent of symptoms is still coming in, but there are actions each person can take today to protect themselves and their loved ones.
+Even with vaccine distribution well underway in NJ, the threat from COVID-19 is ongoing.
+Taking daily preventative actions is still key in helping to protect yourself and your loved ones.

 Explore the information and links below to learn more.